← Back to Blog

 3. Ask: “What is project codename?”

-If empty, check API key, namespace, and whether capture events fire.
+If empty, check API key, channel scope, and whether capture events fired.

 Production tuning